All-New X-Factor

-Publication History
+Publication history

-Focusing on a new iteration of the X-Factor superhero team, the series is written by Peter David and is a follow up to his previous book, X-Factor vol. 2, whose incarnation of X-Factor was a private investigation company.
+Focusing on a new iteration of the X-Factor superhero team, the series is written by Peter David and is a follow-up to his previous book, X-Factor vol. 2, whose incarnation of X-Factor was a private investigation company.
 The opening storyline, which continues events from issue #260 of the previous series, sees a return to the corporate-sponsored version of the team that was the initial concept when the first version of X-Factor debuted in 1986, and initially featured six team members; Polaris, Quicksilver, Gambit, Danger, Warlock and Cypher.
 All New X-Factor was cancelled after 20 issues due to low sales.

-Fictional Team Biography
+Fictional team biography

 Critical reception

 Peter David's writing of Quicksilver earned the character a 2014 @ssie award from Ain't It Cool News.
 AICN's Matt Adler commented that David writes the character best, and that the "arrogant, impatient speedster" made the title worth following.